Khaled2049/projects/novelsync/client/README.md

 - Set timer so that you can focus

 ### I'm working on adding edit and autosave functionalities and much more!

+# command to deploy? firebase deploy --only hosting